 It’s worth remembering that for subscription businesses where every subscriber pays the same amount of money to use the product/service, customer churn and revenue churn will be equal to each other.
 However, for subscription businesses using pricing strategies that do not charge all their subscribers the same (such as tiered pricing or per-user pricing), the figures will be different.
 It’s important to analyse both metrics to gain a full understanding of how your customers are churning.

 Businesses should measure churn because it has a significant effect upon survival and profitability.
-If a customer churns before their LTV (customer lifetime value) outweighs their cost of acquisition, the business will have made a loss.
+If a customer churns before their CLV (customer lifetime value) outweighs their cost of acquisition, the business will have made a loss.
 Over the long-term, a high churn rate may indicate that there are issues with your product, from an incorrect price-point to negative user experience.

 What’s the best way to calculate annual churn rate?